energeist/acs-3110-trees-project/README.md

 ## How to run this project

-- Clone this repo and `cd acs-3110-trees-project/tic-tac-toe` to enter the project root directory
+- Clone this repo and `cd acs-3110-trees-project/tic-tac-toe` to enter the root directory
 - You will need to install the library package locally, so start a virtual environment with `python3 -m venv venv`, or similar
-- Install the `/library` module locally with `python3 -m pip install library`
+- Install the `library` module locally with `python3 -m pip install library/`
 - To run the program, `cd frontends` to enter the frontends directory, then use `python3 -m console` to execute main() using default parameters.

 At default, the program will instantiate with the `X` marker as a human player and the `O` marker as a minimax AI computer player.
 This can be overridden as follows: